Back to Insights

 The goal is to be the first brand that pops into their head when the CEP hits.
 This requires consistent distinctive assets (logo, colors) and broad reach.

-[!TIP] Action Step List the top 5 reasons people call you.
+[!TIP] Action Step: List the top 5 reasons people call you right now.
 Now look at your website.
-Do you explicitly mention those 5 situations?
-Or do you just talk about "Quality Service"?
+Do you explicitly mention those 5 situations "Above the Fold"?
+Or do you just talk about generic "Quality Service"?

 Read Next in This Hub: